 We implemented a warming and drought experiment using 12 whole-tree chambers (WTCs) in Richmond, New South Wales (Australia; 33°36ʹ40ʺS, 150°44ʹ26.5ʺE).
 The WTCs were large cylindrical structures topped with a cone that enclosed a single tree rooted in soil (3.25 m in diameter, 9 m in height, volume of ~53 m3).
 The WTCs controlled atmospheric CO2 concentration, air temperature (Tair), relative humidity (RH), and irrigation while continuously measuring the net exchange of CO2 and H2O between entire tree crowns and the atmosphere (Barton et al., 2010; Duursma et al., 2011; Barton et al., 2012; Duursma et al., 2014; Drake et al., 2016b; Aspinwall et al., 2016).

-The rooting volume of each tree was compartmentalized with a root exclusion barrier of heavy duty polyethylene (0.3 mm thick) extending vertically belowground to 100-cm-depth.
+The rooting volume of each tree was compartmentalized with a root exclusion barrier of heavy-duty polyethylene (0.3 mm thick) extending vertically belowground to 100-cm-depth.
 A cemented layer of manganese nodules and clay was present at 90–100 cm depth, providing a natural horizontal barrier at the bottom of the rooting volume.
-Thus the rooting volume of each tree was isolated from surrounding trees.
+Thus, the rooting volume of each tree was isolated from surrounding trees.
 Note however, that some trees extended roots through this layer and acquired deep soil water in a previous experiment at this site (Duursma et al., 2011).
 Soil was collected from an adjacent paddock and placed in the chambers in two layers (0–25 cm and from 25 cm to the depth of the hard layer) on 10 July 2012.
 Soils at the site were an alluvial formation of low-fertility sandy loam (Clarendon sand).

 Nursery seedlings of a local provenance of Eucalyptus tereticornis Sm. were established in 25 L pots inside the WTCs using the same soil.
 Eucalyptus tereticornis was chosen because it is a widespread and abundant tree across eastern Australia (Drake et al., 2015).
 Six potted trees were placed in each chamber on 5 December 2012; a single tree was selected based on size similarity within each treatment and planted in the chamber center on 12 March 2013.
-Trees assigned to the ambient and warmed temperature treatments had equivalent height and basal diameter when potted seedlings were placed into the WTCs in December 2012 (heights of 41.5 ± SE of 0.8 and 40.2 ± 1.8 cm; diameters of 2.4 ± of 0.1 and 2.5 ± 0.1 mm in ambient and warmed treatment, respectively).
+Trees assigned to the ambient and warmed temperature treatments had equivalent height and basal diameter when potted seedlings were placed into the WTCs in December 2012 (heights of 41.5 ± SE of 0.8 and 40.2 ± 1.8 cm; diameters of 2.4 ± 0.1 and 2.5 ± 0.1 mm in ambient and warmed treatment, respectively).

 Six chambers tracked ambient Tair and six chambers tracked ambient Tair + 3°C warming (n = 6; ‘ambient’ and ‘warmed’); treatments started on 12 December 2012 (see Drake et al. 2016b and Aspinwall et al. 2016 for details).
 Trees were irrigated equally every 15 d with half the mean monthly rainfall.
 A water exclusion treatment was applied to half of the trees on 12 February 2014, resulting in a 2x2 factorial design between the experimental treatments of warming and drought (n = 3).
 Trees assigned to the drought treatment received no irrigation from 12 Feb 2014 through 5 May 2014, representing an extreme summer drought of nearly three months.